santhosh-tekuri/notes/kubernetes/pods.md

 * executes immediately after a container is created
 * no guarantee that the hook will execute before the container ENTRYPOINT
 * hook runs asynchronously relative to the container’s code
+* hook is executed at least once, means may be called multiple times:
+    * hook is not called again, if it fails
+    * hook might be called again, in case of kubelet restart in middle of hook
 * container status is not set to `RUNNING` until the hook handler completes

 `spec.containers[].lifecycle.preStop`: